VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-3/03-deploy-to-openshift.md

 **2. Connection to the application**

 Now that our application is deployed, navigate to our route in the OpenShift Web View or click [here](https://spring-boot-circuit-breaker-greeting-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/).
-We should see the following screen, meaning everything was successful:
+We should see the following header, meaning everything was successful:

-Either click on the route link through the OpenShift web view or click this link [here](http://spring-boot-circuit-breaker-greeting-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/) in order to view our application.

 ![Circuit Breaker page](../../assets/middleware/rhoar-microservices/circuit-mainpage.png)

 **3. Test current functionality**